 The revised project will include visitor serving facilities.
-Additionally, the applicant will agree 25% of the visitor serving accommodates as low cost visitor serving accommodations.
+Additionally, the applicant agreed to offer 25% of the visitor-serving accommodations as low-cost visitor serving accommodations.
 See the special condition below:

-Special Condition 29: Twenty-five percent of visitor accommodations will be rented at rates that meet the Coastal Commission's definition of Low-Cost Visitor Serving Accommodations, which is defined as 70% of the ADR for the state.
+Special Condition 40: Twenty-five percent (one unit) of visitor accommodations will be rented at rates that meet the Coastal Commission's definition of Low-Cost Visitor Serving Accommodations, which is defined as 70% of the ADR for the state.